mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 To find a prime `q` with the desired structure (i.e. of a certain minimum size and whose order `q-1` has a given divisor) we may either do rejection sampling of primes until we hit one that satisfies our need, or we may construct it from smaller parts so that it by design fits with what we want.
 The latter seems more efficient so that is what we will do here.

 Specifically, given `min_bitsize` and `order_divisor` we do rejection sampling over two values `k1` and `k2` until `q = k1 * k2 * order_divisor + 1` is a [probable prime](https://en.wikipedia.org/wiki/Probable_prime).
 The `k1` is used to ensure that the minimum size is met, and `k2` is used to give us a bit of wiggle room -- it can in principle be omitted, but empirical tests show that it doesn't have to be very large it give an efficiency boost, essentially at the expense of potentially overshooting the desired field size by a few bits.
-Finally, since we also need to know the prime factorization of `q - 1`, and since this in general is believed to be an [inherently slow process](https://en.wikipedia.org/wiki/Integer_factorization), we by construction ensure that `k1` is a prime so that we only have to factor `k2` and `order_divisor` which we assume to be somewhat small.
+Finally, since we also need to know the prime factorization of `q - 1`, and since this in general is believed to be an [inherently slow process](https://en.wikipedia.org/wiki/Integer_factorization), we by construction ensure that `k1` is a prime so that we only have to factor `k2` and `order_divisor`, which we assume to be somewhat small.

 ```python
 def find_prime(min_bitsize, order_divisor):